Sravanthipanga/Sravanthipanga/README.md

 ### Hi there 👋
 Sravanthipanga
 Objective: Full Stack Developer with 4+ years of experience building cloud-native, event-driven microservices and scalable backend systems using React, Angulat/TypeScript, Node.js, Java, Python, C++, ASP.NET, Spring Boot and AWS.
-Skilled in Kafka-based data streaming, DynamoDB (DAX), Redis, Avro/JSON, and performance optimization with proven strengths in cloud computing, CI/CD automation, and observability using Datadog, Prometheus, and Splunk.
+Skilled in Kafka-based data streaming, DB2 on OS/400, Avro/JSON, and performance optimization with proven strengths in cloud computing, CI/CD automation, and observability using Datadog, Prometheus, and Splunk.
 Recognized for leadership, mentorship, teamwork, communication, critical thinking, and adaptability in delivering high-performance, resilient architectures that align with business growth and product roadmaps.

 I’m currently working on Java and Python
 - 🌱 I have completed  my master's & bachelors in computer science